Italy–Lebanon relations

 Italy–Lebanon relations (relazioni bilaterali tra Italia e Libano, العلاقات الإيطالية اللبنانية) are relations between Italy and Lebanon.
 Both countries are members of the Union for the Mediterranean.
-Italy considers Hezbollah, a major force in Lebanon, a terrorist organisation.
+Lebanese-Italian relations go back to ancient times.
+Phoenicians traded Tyrian purple (which was extremely valuable and rare), Phoenician wine, olive oil and cedar wood with Romans.

 History

 In 64 B.C., the Roman general Pompey added Lebanon to the Roman Republic.
 During and before this time, Phoenicians and Romans exchanged knowledge, habits, and customs.

 Lebanon opened a legation in 1946, which was transformed into an embassy in 1955.
 Both countries signed a Treaty of Friendship, Cooperation and Navigation in 1949.
 The Italian Cultural Institute of Beirut (Istituto Italiano di Cultura di Beirut) is located on the ground floor of the Embassy in the suburb of Baabda.

 Official visits

 In April 2014, Italian Defense Minister Roberta Pinotti visited Lebanese President Michel Sleiman and Prime Minister Tammam Salam to discuss international support for the Lebanese Armed Forces.

 Economic relations

 In 2019, the volume of trade between Italy and Lebanon amounted to $1.35 billion, with Italy exporting $1.31 billion worth of goods to Lebanon and Lebanon exporting $39.8 million worth of goods to Italy.

 Italy's main export to Lebanon is refined oil (41.5%), with jewellery (5.01%) and eyewear (1.98%) also among the most-exported products from Italy.
 Lebanon's main export to Italy are scrap copper (24.8%) and phosphoric acid (24.5%), with other notable exports being gold (6.76%) and scrap aluminium (5.85%).